-In the following text I will talk in detail about how much is the average cost of a motherboard in various categories but also talk about factors that affect the price of a motherboard.
+In the following text, I will talk in detail about how much is the average cost of a motherboard in various categories but also talk about factors that affect the price of a motherboard.

 So How Much is a Motherboard?

-In order to figure out the exact price of a motherboard, I will categorize them based on the chipsets.
+To determine the exact price of a motherboard, I will categorize them based on the chipsets.
 Since chipsets essentially define the prowess of a motherboard, the price is almost directly related to what chipset the motherboard offers.

 Average Price of Budget Motherboards – Intel H510 and H610 Chipset and AMD A520 Chipsets

-The H510 chipset is based on the Intel LGA 1200 socket intended for Intel 10th and 11th Gen CPUs.
+The H510 chipset is based on the Intel LGA 1200 socket for Intel 10th and 11th Gen CPUs.

 The H610 chipset is newer and is based on the Intel LGA1700 socket for Intel 12th gen and newer CPUs.